botsociety/botsociety-node-client/README.md

 Go to the <a target="_blank" href="https://app.botsociety.io/#/account">account page</a> to generate the API key.

-## Export module boilerplate
+## Building a Custom Integration

-With the Botsociety API, you can build a custom Botsociety Export - to export your Botsociety designs to a bot building solution.
-You can start from this boiler plate.
+With the Botsociety API, you can build a custom Botsociety Export.
+It will to export your Botsociety designs to a bot building solution.
+You can build a custom integration for your organisation, or you can submit one to be published on Botsociety.
+The Botsociety team will review your custom integration and then add it to Botsociety.
+Learn more about publishing integrations here.

+If you are interested in building a Custom Integration, a good place to start is this boiler plate.
 Also check out this CSV Export example.
+Current integrations include:
+- <a target="_blank" href="https://botsociety.io/documentation/build-mode/#exporting-to-dialogflow">Dialogflow</a>
+- <a target="_blank" href="https://botsociety.io/documentation/build-mode/#exporting-to-rasa">Rasa (in developer preview)</a>

 ## Legacy API